mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 commands, e.g. there is a command that returns a list of all the registered device servers or a command that exports a new device.
 A MySQL or MariaDB server is required to run TANGO.
 It is also possible to run TANGO without a database and with a limited functionality.
-When high availability is required TANGO may run in a multi-database configuration [^01-multi-db].
+In cases where high availability is required TANGO may run in a multi-database configuration [^01-multi-db].